 The Company entered into interest rate swap agreements on February 20, 2015 to reduce its exposure to interest rate volatility.
-The three interest rate swap agreements have notional amounts of \$45,000, \$90,000 and \$135,000 effective for the periods December 31, 2015 through March 29, 2018, March 29, 2018 through March 31, 2020 and March 31, 2020 through June 30, 2021, respectively.
+The three interest rate swap agreements had notional amounts of \$45,000, \$90,000 and \$135,000 effective for the periods December 31, 2015 through March 29, 2018, March 29, 2018 through March 31, 2020 and March 31, 2020 through June 30, 2021, respectively.
 On February 5, 2018, the Company entered into additional interest rate swap agreements to reduce its exposure to interest rate volatility.
-The two interest rate swap agreements have notional amounts of \$50,000 and \$150,000 effective for the periods December 31, 2018 through June 30, 2021 and June 30, 2021 through December 10, 2021, respectively.
-The interest rates swaps are accounted for as cash flow hedges.
-The Company may have counterparty credit risk resulting from the interest rate swap, which it monitors on an on-going basis.
-This risk lies with one global financial institution.
+The two interest rate swap agreements had notional amounts of \$50,000 and \$150,000 effective for the periods December 31, 2018 through June 30, 2021 and June 30, 2021 through December 10, 2021, respectively.
+The interest rates swaps were accounted for as cash flow hedges.
+The Company may have had counterparty credit risk resulting from the interest rate swap, which it monitored on an on-going basis.
+This risk lied with one global financial institution.
 Under the interest rate swap agreement, effective as of December 31, 2015, the Company either received or made payments on a monthly basis based on the differential between 1.860% and LIBOR (with a LIBOR floor of 1.0%).
-Under the interest rate swap agreement, effective as of March 29, 2018, the Company will either receive or make payments on a monthly basis based on the differential between 2.670% and LIBOR (with a LIBOR floor of 1.0%).
-Under the interest rate swap agreement, effective as of March 31, 2020, the Company will either receive or make payments on a monthly basis based on the differential between 2.918% and LIBOR (with a LIBOR floor of 1.0%).
-Under the interest rate swap agreement effective as of December 31, 2018, the Company will either receive or make payments on a monthly basis based on the differential between 2.613% and LIBOR.
-Under the interest rate swap agreement effective as of June 30, 2021, the Company will either receive or make payments on a monthly basis based on the differential between 2.793% and LIBOR.
-The interest rate swaps' negative fair value at March 31, 2019 was \$3,484, of which \$379 and \$3,105 are included in Accrued expenses and other current liabilities and Other long-term liabilities on the Condensed Consolidated Balance Sheet, respectively.
-The interest rate swaps' negative fair value at December 31, 2018 was \$2,031, of which \$127 and \$1,904 are included in Accrued expenses and other current liabilities and Other long-term liabilities on the Condensed Consolidated Balance Sheet, respectively.
+Under the interest rate swap agreement, effective as of March 29, 2018, the Company would either receive or make payments on a monthly basis based on the differential between 2.670% and LIBOR (with a LIBOR floor of 1.0%).
+Under the interest rate swap agreement, effective as of March 31, 2020, the Company would either receive or make payments on a monthly basis based on the differential between 2.918% and LIBOR (with a LIBOR floor of 1.0%).
+Under the interest rate swap agreement effective as of December 31, 2018, the Company would either receive or make payments on a monthly basis based on the differential between 2.613% and LIBOR.
+Under the interest rate swap agreement effective as of June 30, 2021, the Company would either receive or make payments on a monthly basis based on the differential between 2.793% and LIBOR.
+The above four interest rate swaps were terminated on June 13, 2019 and replaced with the new interest rate swap described above.
+As of this date, the swaps had a value of \$6,015 included in accumulated other comprehensive loss that will be reclassified to earnings over the period of the terminated hedged transactions.

+The new interest rate swap's negative fair value at June 30, 2019 was \$6,798, of which \$1,123 and \$5,675 are included in Accrued expenses and other current liabilities and Other long-term liabilities on the Condensed Consolidated Balance Sheet, respectively.
+The prior interest rate swaps' negative fair value at December 31, 2018 was \$2,031, of which \$127 and \$1,904 are included in Accrued expenses and other current liabilities and Other long-term liabilities on the Condensed Consolidated Balance Sheet, respectively.